ansible/ansible-container/docs/rst/roles/writing.rst

 If you're new to managing the application lifecycle through containers, it's almost certain that any roles you've written in the past were not written from the perspective of running inside a container and with the intent of producing a container image.
-With the growing popularity of containers, it's important to consider that a role may find itself executing within a container, and as a role author you should be creating *container safe* roles.
+With the growing popularity of containers, it's important to consider that a role may find itself executing within a container, and as a role author you should be creating *container-enabled* roles.
 That means disabling or removing tasks that won't work or go against the principles that define containerized infrastructure.

 Here are some best practices to consider when creating a new role or attempting to use an existing role within Ansible Container: